torgeiraamboe/torgeiraamboe.github.io/content/posts/2021/a-lecture-in-my-second-year/index.md

 Hence $A$ is a commutative Frobenius algebra!
 This means that any vector space in the image of our 2-dim TQFT is in fact a commutative Frobenius algebra, and that we have a functor $F: 2TQFT\longrightarrow cFA_\mathbb{C}$ given by $F(Z) = Z(S^1$).
 The fact that every commutative Frobenius algebra arises this way is a lot harder to show and we will not cover it here.
 But it can be done, and once it is, we finally have our theorem:

-**Theorem:** The category of 2-dimentional topological quantum field theories, $2TQFT$, is equivalent to the category of commutative Frobenius algebras, i.e.
+<span style="color:orange"> **Theorem:** </span> The category of 2-dimentional topological quantum field theories, $2TQFT$, is equivalent to the category of commutative Frobenius algebras, i.e.

 $$2TQFT \simeq cFA_\mathbb{C}.$$